 1st farmer lawsuit on deck against Syngenta over China trade

-This April 18, 2017 photo shows the suburban Minneapolis headquarters of Syngenta in Minnetonka, Minn.
-The first lawsuit out of tens of thousands across the country is about to go to trial against Swiss the agribusiness giant Syngenta over its decision to put a genetically engineered corn variety onto the U.S. market before China had approved it.
+The first of tens of thousands of U.S. lawsuits is about to go to trial against Swiss agribusiness giant Syngenta over its decision to introduce a genetically engineered corn seed variety to the U.S. market before China had approved it for imports.
+The lawsuits allege that Syngenta's move wrecked an increasingly important export market for U.S. corn, and that the resulting price drops hurt all producers.

 Add your comments below